DP4204 Interactive Product Design Assignment

 DP4204 Interactive Product Design is an elective course from Product Design faculty.
 The course is taught by Mr. Slamet Riyadi.
 In this course, we will learn how to create successful interaction between user and product through meaningful communication.
 We learn about the elements, approaches, law, and characteristics of good interaction.
 We also learn about usability and user experience and its stages and tools to create good UX.

 The course is divided into two parts.
 The first part is we learn the theories and concepts I wrote above.
-The second part is workshop where students is grouped to work on the 2 months assignment.
-In the middle of the 2 months working on assignment, each group present their work progress and get input from class members.
+The second part is a workshop where students are grouped to work on the 2 months assignment.
+In the middle of the 2 months working on an assignment, each group present their work progress and get input from class members.
 We also have final presentation of our design.
 Overall, this course is very useful and interesting since it provides good portions of both concepts and practice.

 In this assignment, we were asked to create design solution for people with disabilities using steps we learned in this course.
 We chose to create design solution for people with hearing impairment.
 People with hearing impairment have harder times in learning than normal people in general.
-For learning language, especially foreign language, they have even more difficulty in understanding words since they communicate with sign language which has less words than spoken language.
-In addition, sign language for foreign language, such as English, has different pronunciation or sign than how it was written (not like our Bahasa Indonesia where most of vocabularies can be read as it is).
+For learning language, especially foreign language, they have even more difficulty in understanding words since they communicate with sign language which has fewer words than spoken language.
+In addition, sign language for foreign languages, such as English, has different pronunciation or sign than how it was written (not like our Bahasa Indonesia where most of the vocabularies can be read as it is).

 Firstly, we did research in order to gain user insight and gather user’s problem.